helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Vote Requirements: veIOT

 ## Summary
 Currently hotspots receive rewards for *Redundant Coverage*.
-This HIP proposes to only reward the first hotspot to witness in areas with *Redundant Coverage* when there are greater than *Maximum Witnesses* to a beacon.
+This HIP proposes to only reward the *First to Witness* in areas with *Redundant Coverage* when there are greater than *Maximum Witnesses* to a beacon.
 ## Motivation
 - Hotspots that are less than 8 resolution 11 hexes apart are providing *Redundant Coverage*.
 - Disuade people from installing multiple hotspots per location when additional rewards are the motivation.